A Re-Design That Creates Community

 The PG store has expanded its walls to drive more of the vision to serve the community through a unique lens of experiential retail.
 Just as sneaker collectors connect to their shoes, the store invites you to connect with the design story.
 Smooth edges and open spaces speak to the endless flow of creative expression.

-The store design was led by architect Bradly Hirdes of H Office of Design + Construction.
+The store design was led by architect Bradly Hirdes of Ordinary Architecture Practice.
 Working with PG owner, Jennifer Ford, Bradly brought the vision to life starting with an immersive approach of simply getting to know the staff and Jennifer in their beloved space.

 “Jennifer had some clear and concise concepts to reflect the community that revolves around the store” Bradly recalls.
 He continued to explain that “one of the goals of the design was to give the staff the opportunity to be creative in the space.”
 From how items are merchandised to how art is displayed, Bradly carefully crafted the blueprint.
 By developing this undercurrent, he also took into consideration the actual feeling that the makeover would give to the Premium Goods team members once completed.